gobo-eiffel/gobo/tool/gedoc/README.md

 and doc here: [https://github.com/joortcom/eiffel\_rename/blob/main/eiffel\_rename.pdf](https://github.com/joortcom/eiffel_rename/blob/main/eiffel_rename.pdf)

-### Executive summary: for the time being (before the attribute renaming semantics is fixed), please avoid attribute renaming in a diamond inheritance.
+### Executive summary: for the time being (before the attribute renaming semantics is settled & fixed -- which most likely will be a breaking change of existing code), please avoid attribute renaming in any diamond inheritance.

 ## Goal: